Despite sharing the same rules, live poker games are quite a bit different than their online counterparts.

 Versus recreational opponents who love calling and using unconventional bet sizes, being on the button allows you to make your decision with the maximum possible amount of information.

-In pre-flop spots, you can profitably flat raises from the button with a wide range of hands that can be easily and effectively played post-flop.
+In pre-flop spots, you can profitably flat raise from the button with a wide range of hands that can be easily and effectively played post-flop.
 Also, because aggressive 3-betting does not typically occur in live games, you can flat a relatively wide range from the button without having to worry about a squeeze 3-bet from the blinds.

 In post-flop spots, you will often get a great price to realize your equity and can stab at the pot when your opponents are acting passively.